WG-SpaceCoder/AutoTrimps/README.md

 - Graphs now only update on-demand.
 This means when clicking the graphs button, or clicking the new refresh button while in the graphs.
 - Enabled graphs zooming.
 Drag a box around area you wish to zoom in on.
 For those of you who didn't know, you can also toggle on/off series by clicking on the portal number on the right.
 - Removed the resources graph and replaced it with a zone clear time graph.
 This graph shows your zone clear time in seconds.
 The x- axis value should correspond to the clear time for that zone (value at x-axis 10 is how long it took you to clear zone 10, in seconds).
+- Graphs module should be able to be used stand-alone

 some older date 2/10/2016?